xanderstevenson/community-content-pipeline/README.md

 <p align="center"><img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/community-content-pipeline-teal-transparent.png?raw=true" width=300 /></p>
-<h2 align="center">A Source of Truth for  the Cisco Community Engagement Content Calendar, with creation and storage of Text and MP3 files.</h1>
+<h2 align="center">A Source of Truth for  the Cisco Community Engagement, with creation and storage of Text and MP3 files.</h1>

 ### What this repository accomplishes